Robotics-BUT/mpc-rbt-simulator/README.md

 ### ROS 2 Workspace

-A ROS 2 workspace is represented by a directory, `mpc-rbt_ws` for example, and packages are typically located in the `src` subdirectory (additional directories `build`, `install`, `log` will be created after compilation).
+A ROS 2 workspace is represented by a directory, `mpc_rbt_ws` for example, and packages are typically located in the `src` subdirectory (additional directories `build`, `install`, `log` will be created after compilation).
 Navigate to the desired location and prepare your workspace:

 ```
-mkdir mpc-rbt_ws
+mkdir mpc_rbt_ws
-cd mpc-rbt_ws
+cd mpc_rbt_ws
 mkdir src
 ```

 ### MPC-RBT Simulator

 This repository embodies a single ROS 2 package.
-Navigate to the workspace `src` directory (`mpc-rbt_ws/src`) and clone this repository:
+Navigate to the workspace `src` directory (`mpc_rbt_ws/src`) and clone this repository:

 ```
-git clone git@github.com:Robotics-BUT/mpc-rbt-simulator.git
+git clone git@github.com:Robotics-BUT/mpc-rbt-simulator.git mpc_rbt_simulator
 ```

 Package dependencies (mostly other ROS 2 packages) are listed in `package.xml` and can be installed either manually (from source or binary) or automatically via the `rosdep` utility.